STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Stabilized Taylor Orthogonal Runge--Kutta (STORK)

-Plugging in the Taylor expansion and the velocity derivative approximations above into ROCK4 described by~\eqref{eqn:rock4}, we get the fourth-order \textit{\textbf{S}tabilized \textbf{T}aylor \textbf{O}rthogonal \textbf{R}unge-\textbf{K}utta (\textbf{STORK})} method, denoted by STORK-4.
-The overall STORK method is illustrated in Figure~\ref{fig:stork_pipeline}.
-A similar derivation works for noise-based DMs with minor changes in the start-up phase, and we specify the details in the Appendix.
-The second-order STORK-2 method can be derived similarly by plugging in the Taylor expansion and velocity derivative approximations into the Runge--Kutta--Gegenbauer method described in~\eqref{eqn:rkg2}.
-Detailed algorithms can be found in Algorithm~\ref{alg:SRK_sampling_2} and Algorithm~\ref{alg:SRK_sampling_4}.
+Plugging in the Taylor expansion and the velocity derivative approximations above into SRK4 described by~\eqref{eqn:rock4} with suitable modification, we get the fourth-order \textit{\textbf{S}tabilized \textbf{T}aylor \textbf{O}rthogonal \textbf{R}unge-\textbf{K}utta (\textbf{STORK})} method, denoted by STORK-4.
+The overall STORK method pipeline is illustrated in Figure~\ref{fig:stork_pipeline}.
+Similarly, we denote the first and second order STORK methods as STORK-1 and STORK-2.
+A similar derivation works for noise-based DMs by using Taylor expansion on the noise.
+Due to the length of the algorithms, we specify the details of the algorithms in the Appendix~\ref{app:alg}.

-We conduct all the experiments within the mid-range NFE using the STORK-4 method.
-The Taylor expansion order $n$ is empirically chosen to be $n=3$ with unconditional pixel space generation, and $n=2$ with conditional latent space generation.
+We note that only first, second, and fourth order SRK methods exist for reasons related to the roots of the so-called stability polynomial~\citep{ROCK4}.
+Therefore, third and higher-order SRK methods do not exist, and STORK-$k$ can exist only for $k=1,2,4$.
+We find that STORK-4 consistently outperforms STORK-1 and STORK-2, so we conduct all the experiments using the STORK-4 method.
+The Taylor expansion order $n$ is empirically chosen to be $n=2$ with both unconditional and conditional noise-based generation, and $n=1$ with conditional latent space flow-matching generation.
 Even though the choice of $s$ does not affect the NFEs in the STORK method, the number of sub-steps $s$ also requires tuning to maximize image quality.
-Intuitively, excessively large $s$ causes errors of the Taylor expansion to accumulate; excessively small $s$ does not provide a large enough region of absolute stability~\cite{NATextbook}.
-We therefore tune for $s$ and find $s=54$ for the unconditional generation and $s=9$ for the conditional generation to be good choices.
-More experimental details can be found in Section~\ref{sec:experiments}.
+Intuitively, excessively large $s$ causes errors of the Taylor expansion to accumulate; excessively small $s$ does not provide a large enough region of absolute stability~\citep{NATextbook}.
+More studies on order and $s$ are in Appendix~\ref{app:ablation}.

-Also, we note that only first, second, and fourth order SRK methods exist for reasons related to the roots of the so-called stability polynomial \cite{ROCK4}.
-Therefore, third and higher-order SRK methods do not exist, and STORK-$k$ can exist only for $k=1,2,4$.
-We find that the STORK-1 we derive does not perform very well, so we only present STORK-2 and STORK-4 in this work.

-Finally, via classical numerical analysis arguments~\cite{ROCK4, RKL, SKARAS2021109879} and the error term in the Taylor expansion, the order of convergence can be proved as shown in the following theorem and proved in the appendix.
+Finally, via classical numerical analysis arguments in~\cite{ROCK4, RKL, SKARAS2021109879} and the error term in the Taylor expansion, the order of convergence can be summarized as shown in the following theorem and proved in Appendix~\ref{app:proof}.